 - 33 percent of HR professionals and 38 percent of managers agree that familiarity with a company’s culture—and fewer training needs—are the biggest benefits of rehiring former team members

 How can a smooth offboarding process improve company culture?

-A good offboarding process benefits both the departing employee and the remaining employees, allowing the departing employee to leave on good terms, while maintaining company loyalty and employee engagement.
+A good offboarding process benefits both the departing team member and those remaining, allowing the departing employee to leave on good terms, while maintaining company loyalty and employee engagement.

-Amicable offboarding also leaves the door open to “boomerang employees,”those who want to return to work for the company at a later point.
-This shows that the company is so good, it’s worth coming back for.
+Amicable offboarding also leaves the door open to “boomerang employees.”
+This shows that the company is so good, it’s worth coming back to.

-A comprehensive offboarding process which takes into account the well-being of all employees, those departing and those staying, can lead to a smoother transition period for everyone, building a company culture which embodies a vibrant spirit of well-being.
+A comprehensive offboarding process which takes into account the wellbeing of all employees, those departing and those staying, can lead to a smoother transition period for everyone and builds a company culture that embodies a vibrant spirit of wellbeing.